 See Practice Note: Commencing criminal proceedings—applying for the issue of a summons.

 The prosecution must prove:

 a person on behalf of a club

-Under the LA 2003 a club is held to have supplied alcohol to an individual under the age of 18 whether the person making the supply is a member of the club themselves or whether the supply has been on
+Under the LA 2003 a club is held to have supplied alcohol to an individual under the age of 18 whether the person making the supply is a member of the club

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.